mchancan/citylearn/README.md

 1. Download and install [Unity](https://unity.com/products/core-platform) 2017.4 from [here](https://unity3d.com/get-unity/download/archive) or through [UnityHub](https://store.unity.com/download).

 2. Download and install [Unity ML-Agents v0.8.1](https://github.com/Unity-Technologies/ml-agents/releases/tag/0.8.1).
 Using other [ML-Agent](https://github.com/Unity-Technologies/ml-agents) releases may require substantial [changes](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Migrating.md) as CityLearn was developed using v0.8.1.
 Once downloaded, you will need to install this for development.
-To do so, from the `ml-agents` repository's root directory, run:
+To do so, from the `ml-agents-0.8.1` repository's root directory, run:

 	pip3 install -e ./ml-agents-envs
 	pip3 install -e ./ml-agents